mdolab/pyoptsparse/doc/guide.rst

-The ``X``'s denote which parts of the Jacobian have non-zero values. pyOptSparse does not determine the sparsity structure of the Jacobian automatically, it must be specified by the user during calls to :meth:`addCon <pyoptsparse.pyOpt_optimization.Optimization.addCon>` and :meth:`addConGroup <pyoptsparse.pyOpt_optimization.Optimization.addConGroup>`.
+The ``X``'s denote which parts of the Jacobian have non-zero values. pyOptSparse does not determine the sparsity structure of the Jacobian automatically, it must be specified by the user during calls to :meth:`~pyoptsparse.pyOpt_optimization.Optimization.addCon` and :meth:`~pyoptsparse.pyOpt_optimization.Optimization.addConGroup`.
 By way of example, the code that generates the  hypothetical optimization problem is as follows:

 .. code-block:: python